adv-was/DNS/README.md

 ```
 ### Usage

-Simply put the `DNS.py` in your project directory.
+Simply put the `DNS.py` in your project directory and import the `DeNobiliSijua` class